rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 For `ra` to do anything useful you need to provide it with a state machine implementation that solves a particular problem.

-To implement a state machine to run in `ra` you need to implement the `ra_machine` behaviour.
+To implement a state machine that will be replicated using Raft and `ra`, implement the `ra_machine` behaviour.
 There are two mandatory callbacks that need to be
 implemented: